 5 times using food as a weapon helped turn the tide of a battle

-Napoleon is credited for saying that an Army marches on its stomach.
-Whether he actually said that or not is disputed, but whomever did say that was correct: Food is really important to keeping an armed force on the move.
+Napoleon is credited with saying that an Army marches on its stomach.
+Whether he actually said that or not is disputed, but whoever did say that was correct: Food is really important to keeping an armed force on the move.

-When push comes to shove, however, food can be a means of survival when it's not being eaten.
+When push comes to shove, however, food can be a means of survival when it’s not being eaten.
 There are a few notable, extraordinary instances where food became a weapon.
-In these cases, it not only bolstered the morale of the combatants, but changed the outcome of the fight.
+In these cases, it not only bolstered the morale of the combatants but also changed the outcome of the fight.

 1. Mithridates defeats Pompey the Great with honey